-- As origins of security objectives have been carefully kept in their labelling, and origins of security requirements have been carefully identified in Table 7 and Table 12, it can be verified that the justifications provided by the BSI-CC-PP-0084-2014 protection profile and AUG can just be carried forward to their union. - From Table 5, it is straightforward to identify additional security objectives for the TOE (AUG1.O.Add-Functions and AUG4.O.Mem-Access) tracing back to AUG, and additional objectives (O.Controlled-ES-Loading, O.Resp-Appl, and O.Firewall) introduced in this Security Target.
-This rationale must show that security requirements suitably address them all. - Furthermore, a careful observation of the requirements listed in Table 7 and Table 12 shows that: - there are security requirements introduced from AUG (FCS_COP.1, FDP_ACC.2 / Memories, FDP_ACF.1 / Memories, FMT_MSA.3 / Memories and FMT_MSA.1 / Memories), - there are additional security requirements introduced by this Security Target (FCS_CKM.1, FDP_ITC.1/Loader, FDP_ACC.1/Loader, FDP_ACF.1/Loader, FMT_MSA.3/Loader, FMT_MSA.1/Loader, FMT_SMF.1/Loader, FMT_SMR.1/ Loader, FIA_UID.1/Loader, FMT_SMF.1/Memories, FDP_ACC.1/APPLI_FWL, FDP_ACF.1/APPLI_FWL, and FMT_MSA.3/APPLI_FWL, and various assurance requirements of EAL5+). - 235 Though it remains to show that: - security objectives from this Security Target and from AUG are addressed by security requirements stated in this chapter. - additional security requirements from this Security Target and from AUG are mutually supportive with the security requirements from the BSI-CC-PP-0084-2014 protection profile, and they do not introduce internal contradictions, - all dependencies are still satisfied. - The justification that the additional security objectives are suitably addressed, that the additional security requirements are mutually supportive and that, together with those already in BSI-CC-PP-0084-2014, they form an internally consistent whole, is provided in the next subsections.
+- From Table 5, it is straightforward to identify additional security objectives for the TOE (AUG1.O.Add-Functions and AUG4.O.Mem-Access) tracing back to AUG, and additional objectives (O.Controlled-ES-Loading and O.Firewall) introduced in this Security Target.
+This rationale must show that security requirements suitably address them all. - Furthermore, a careful observation of the requirements listed in Table 7 and Table 11 shows that: - there are security requirements introduced from AUG (FCS_COP.1, FDP_ACC.2 / Memories, FDP_ACF.1 / Memories, FMT_MSA.3 / Memories and FMT_MSA.1 / Memories), - there are additional security requirements introduced by this Security Target (FDP_ITC.1/Loader, FDP_ACC.1/Loader, FDP_ACF.1/Loader, FMT_MSA.3/ Loader, FMT_MSA.1/Loader, FMT_SMF.1/Loader, FMT_SMR.1/Loader, FIA_UID.1 /Loader, FMT_SMF.1/Memories, FDP_ACC.1/APPLI_FWL, FDP_ACF.1/ APPLI_FWL, and FMT_MSA.3/APPLI_FWL, and various assurance requirements of EAL5+). - 230 Though it remains to show that: - security objectives from this Security Target and from AUG are addressed by security requirements stated in this chapter, - additional security requirements from this Security Target and from AUG are mutually supportive with the security requirements from the BSI-CC-PP-0084-2014 protection profile, and they do not introduce internal contradictions, - · all dependencies are still satisfied. - The justification that the additional security objectives are suitably addressed, that the additional security requirements are mutually supportive and that, together with those already in BSI-CC-PP-0084-2014, they form an internally consistent whole, is provided in the next subsections.